Drop1M/P5.js_sketch_RANDOM_ORIGAMI_YuluChen/README.md

 This is a random interactive system that simulates origami.

 ## How to Run
-1. Download or clone this repository
+Download or clone this repository
-2. Open `index.html` in a web browser (Chrome recommended)

 ## Interaction
 - Visual elements are generated randomly